Security Force Assistance Command

-The Security Force Assistance Command (SFAC) is a division-level command element for the United States Army's new security force assistance brigades (SFAB).
-These units' core mission is Security force assistance to conduct training, advising, assisting, enabling and accompanying operations with allied and partner nations.
+The Security Force Assistance Command (SFAC) is a division-level command element for the United States Army's new Security Force Assistance Brigades (SFAB).
+These units' core mission is security force assistance to conduct training, advising, assisting, enabling and accompanying operations with allied and partner nations.

+Fifth SFAB received four Starshield systems on 1 October 2023, for use in Indo-Pacific Command (IndoPacom)'s Joint Pacific Multinational Readiness Center (JPMRC).
+These systems are satellite-enabled, and provide communications services suitable for the distances required to cover the Pacific.

 History

 SFAB has its roots in Special Forces training and doctrine.
 The original Military Assistance Training Advisor (MATA) course was established in 1962 as part of the U.S. Army Special Warfare School.
 It prepared conventional U.S. Army officers and Non-Commissioned Officers (NCOs) for assignments as advisors to Vietnamese Army units.
 Instructors were Special Forces NCOs who were trained in conducting Foreign Internal Defense (FID) missions.
 One notable feature of the school was the “MATA Mile” – a running course through the woods alongside Gruber Road at Fort Bragg.
 Students were provided with ST 31-179, MATA Handbook for Vietnam (January 1966).
 The SFABs carry on the FID mission of conventional foreign forces today.